 Nuffield Australia 2016 Scholar

-Food safety, it’s no yolk: time to get serious on consistent egg standards, says Nuffield Scholar
+Food safety, it’s no yolk: time to get serious on consistent egg standards, says Scholar

 “I work in an industry that’s filled with passionate farmers, world class research and consumers who love the product, but the industry needs better mechanisms to future proof itself, particularly when it comes to food safety concerns,” Mr Green said.

-“The Scholarship enabled me to visit world class facilities in the United Kingdom, the Netherlands and the United States, and examine their respective operating environments and policies, to ultimately see whether they could be implemented back here in Australia.
+“My research was focussed on gaining a greater understanding of the current egg climate including rules and regulations around egg production and the use of eggs in the food service industry.
+It enabled me to visit world class facilities in the UK, the Netherlands and the United States, and examine their respective operating environments and policies, to ultimately see whether they could be implemented back here in Australia.

-Mr Green said that current egg regulation in Australia is piecemeal, with no federal legislation applied consistently across the country.
+Current egg regulation in Australia is piecemeal with no consistent federal legislation.

 The Netherlands is considered a world leader in egg production and is self-sufficient in egg production and contributes around 40 per cent of Europe’s total shell egg exports.

 “Dutch egg producers are certified under the voluntary quality assurance program, Integraal Keten Beheer (IKB), which involves testing laying hens for salmonella at various points throughout their life.
 If a test returns positive, there are strict regulations around how the flock and farm are to be managed,” he said.

 A mandatory approach is taken in the USA under the federal Egg Rule, administered and overseen by the US Food and Drug Administration (FDA).
 It applies to any producer with 3,000 or more hens and places strict requirements on them to prevent salmonella.

 “Any producer with 3,000 hens on one farm must be registered within 30 days of becoming an egg producer and must comply with a set of rules concerning pullets, biosecurity, pest control, refrigeration, egg testing and record keeping,” he said.